The Mission of the Sustainability Studies Program at Colorado Mountain College

 To determine the extent to which students are meeting these overarching learning goals, student work in the Sustainability Capstone (SUS 489) and the Careers and Professional Skills in Sustainability (SUS 416) courses is evaluated according to the following program-wide learning outcomes.
 In these courses, each student should:

-- Articulate the concept and practice of sustainability as it relates to the self and the wider world.
+- Articulate the concept and practice of sustainability as it relates to the self, community, and the wider world.